junaidhamzae/codereap/README.md

 ---

+## The analysis cache

+Every run of `codereap` writes `.codereap-cache.json` in the project root unless you override it.

-## How It Works
+It contains:

-1. **Scan** — finds source files via `fast-glob`
-2. **Parse** — extracts imports, exports, dynamic imports, stylesheet directives, glob calls, and supported path-based references
-3. **Resolve** — maps import specifiers to file paths using relative resolution, aliases, import roots, tsconfig/jsconfig paths, and Node resolution
-4. **Graph** — builds a directed dependency graph where files are nodes and references are typed edges
-5. **Prune** — performs reachability analysis from entrypoints to determine what is live
-6. **Report** — writes JSON with file-level or directory-level orphan status and symbol details
-7. **Cache** — persists the full analysis state for instant `codereap trace` queries

-This is why CodeReap is useful for identifying deletion candidates grounded in graph reachability rather than hunches.
+- package version and generation timestamp
+- resolved project root
+- every scanned file
+- every typed edge in the graph
+- the full entrypoint set
+- precomputed reachable and orphan sets

+This cache is what makes `codereap trace` fast and context-aware.

+You can:

+- ignore it in git and regenerate on demand
+- commit it if you want shared analysis state
+- override its location with `--cachePath` or `cachePath`
+- delete it with `codereap --purge-cache`

 ---

+## How it works

+1. **Scan** — find source files with `fast-glob`
+2. **Parse** — extract imports, exports, dynamic imports, stylesheet directives, glob calls, and supported path-based references
+3. **Resolve** — map import specifiers to files using relative resolution, aliases, import roots, tsconfig/jsconfig paths, and Node resolution
+4. **Graph** — build a directed dependency graph where files are nodes and references are typed edges
+5. **Prune** — compute reachability from real entrypoints to determine what is live
+6. **Report** — write JSON with file-level or directory-level orphan status and symbol details
+7. **Cache** — persist the analysis state for instant `codereap trace` queries

+That is why CodeReap is useful for finding deletion candidates grounded in graph reachability instead of hunches.

+---

-## Safety and Limitations
+## Safety and limitations

 CodeReap is a **static analysis tool**, not a blind delete tool.